pdf-raku/PDF-Tags-raku/docs/index.md

 As a rule, all content doesn't have to form part of the structure tree, but should be tagged to meet accessibility guidelines.

 This sometimes requires tagging of incidental graphics. `PDF::Content` has a `tag()` method for this.
-The content is be tagged, but does not appear in the content stream.
+The content is tagged, but does not appear in the structure tree.

 Some of the commonly used content tags are:

 #### Artifact

-Artifact content forms part of the visual display, but does not belong in the Structure Tree and is tagged using the `PDF::Content` `tag` method.
+Artifact content forms part of the visual display, but does not belong in the structure Tree.

 For example:
 ```raku